Quantisan/docker-clojure/README.md

 your Docker tag as in the following examples (but note that not every combination is provided upstream and thus likewise for us):

-Java 8 leiningen on Debian bullseye-slim: `clojure:temurin-8-lein-bullseye-slim` Java 11 leiningen on Debian bullseye: `clojure:temurin-11-lein-bullseye` Java 17 tools-deps on Ubuntu focal: `clojure:tools-deps` or `clojure:temurin-17` or `clojure:temurin-17-tools-deps` or `clojure:temurin-17-tools-deps-focal`
+Java 8 leiningen on Debian bullseye-slim: `clojure:temurin-8-lein-bullseye-slim`
+Java 11 leiningen on Debian bullseye: `clojure:temurin-11-lein-bullseye`
+Java 17 tools-deps on Ubuntu focal: `clojure:tools-deps` or `clojure:temurin-17` or `clojure:temurin-17-tools-deps` or `clojure:temurin-17-tools-deps-focal`
 Java 17 tools-deps on Debian bullseye-slim: `clojure:bullseye-slim` or `clojure:tools-deps-bullseye-slim` or `clojure:temurin-17-bullseye-slim` or `clojure:temurin-17-tools-deps-bullseye-slim`
 Java 21 tools-deps on Debian bookworm: `clojure:tools-deps` or `clojure:temurin-21-tools-deps` or `clojure:temurin-21-bookworm`
+Java 22 leiningen on Debian bookworm: `clojure:temurin-21-lein-bookworm`

 ### Alpine Linux